 Still, I kept returning to the unexpected relief I had felt upon seeing the rebuilding efforts at Bahia Honda, even though I suspected it was a losing battle.
 How painfully easy it is to blur the lines between irrationality and hope, especially when it comes to our home.
 Maybe nothing will make Floridians give up on Florida—not yet anyway.
 Our love runs too deep for our own good.

-Only a plane, an automobile, and a boat stand between you and Dry Tortugas.
+Only a plane, an automobile, and a boat stand between you and Dry Tortugas, one of 11 Florida national parks.
 Rent a car at Miami International Airport before setting off via U.S. Highway 1.
 The 160-mile stretch is divided into the Upper, Middle, and Lower Keys.
 The Upper Keys, closest to Miami and scattered in an area just over 30 miles long, extend through Key Largo to the end of Islamorada; the Middle ones cover about 25 miles before giving way to the Lower Keys.
 Along the way, hit these stops for a true Florida Keys road-trip experience.